MaddyGuthridge/1531-template/README.md

   you'll need to ensure your code remains secure.
 * As such, I've set up Dependabot, which will automatically open merge requests with dependency updates.
-* The `config.json` file is configured slightly differently to prevent code duplication between the server and tests.
+* The `config.json` file is now a TypeScript file with slightly different values to improve reliability.
-* Errors are thrown in the test suite in response to particular status codes.
-As such, you will need to use `expect(() => fn()).toThrow(SomeErrorType)` to expect an error.
-Some simple error types are provided.
 * The default branch is named `main` rather than `master` (this is the more-modern default).